villekf/OMEGA-doc/docs/source/installation.rst

 You need to have Python installed.
 Any version from 3.8 and up should work, though most likely earlier versions work also.
 You should install Python using your the package manager of your distro, e.g. ``sudo apt install python``, though often some version should be preinstalled.

 You'll need to add ``/path/to/OMEGA/source/Python`` to PYTHONPATH.
 The only required package is NumPy (``numpy``). ``scikit-image`` is required if you use extended FOV or binning.
-``pymatreader`` is required in order to load mat-files, this is mainly for PET, but can affect CT or SPECT as well if you load anatomical reference images for priors, for example, from mat-files. ``SimpleITK`` is required to load MetaImage-files, this is again mainly for PET such as GATE attenuation images. ``arrayfire`` is highly recommended, as it allows to display device info.
+``pymatreader`` is required in order to load mat-files, this is mainly for precomputed data, such as example data used by OMEGA examples. ``SimpleITK`` is required to load MetaImage-files, this is mainly for PET such as GATE attenuation images. ``arrayfire`` is highly recommended, as it allows to display device info.

 Furthermore, if you want to use the custom algorithm reconstruction, you'll need ``arrayfire`` and ``pyopencl`` or ``cupy`` and ``torch``.
 All packages can be installed through ``pip`` or ``conda``.

-Note that with ``pymatreader``, you can load measurement data from mat-files, which is useful when running the PET examples as many of them utilize the precomputed mat-files.
+Note that with ``pymatreader``, you can load measurement data from mat-files, which is useful when running the examples as many of them utilize the precomputed mat-files.
 MATLAB and/or Octave is NOT required.
+The benefit of using ``pymatreader`` instead of SciPy is that ``pymatreader`` supports both v7 and v7.3 mat-files.
+SciPy only supports v7 mat-files.

 If you want to load ROOT data, you'll need to make sure that PyROOT is in PYTHONPATH.